 Line 64 - Enter the MCTD exemption for co-generators.
-If you qualify as a co-generation facility, see Part IV below for computation of this exemption.
+If you qualify as a co-generation facility, see Part IV on page 4 for computation of this exemption.

 Line 65 - Enter the dollar value of Mcfs of gas service used to generate electricity by using one of the following methods: